 [Office Note: The wording is from the draft protocol circulated by SBC]

+(FOR DEBATE – Full Council or Planning Committee?)

 2.4 Pre-application for public consultations

 The Council will, in general, encourage developers to carry out a local public consultation before submitting plans for major developments.
 Developers will be asked to provide: